Michele971/hypfs/README.md

 ## TODO
 - writeobblockchain file: Remove the passphase
 - writeobblockchain file: Send the transaction to a specific address: the address of the COMPANY
 - SmartContract_UI/index.rsh: Notify the attacher when he is inserting a new position.
-If his DID already exists, the position will not be added to the map.
+If his DID already exists, the position will not be added to the map
+- SmartContract_UI/index.mjs: Refactoring the amount sent by Verifier to smart contract
+- SmartContract_UI: recover the address of users in the map passing a specific row of the map to frontend.
+Then split and passed the address to backend
+- SmartContract_UI/index.rsh: add the timeout to the first API (insert_position)
+- Display the whole map to the Verifier, when he required for that